huynhtrankhanh/contrasleuth/README.md

 It should be noted that this algorithm is designed to work with multiple recipients.
 Each recipient would have the ability to decrypt the main message using their own private key.

+### Frontend

+The frontend is built with React and MobX for state management.
+It also uses Ionic for UI components, React Router for navigation, Fluent for internationalization, and Framer for animation.

+Starting with the landing page, the application allows users to select, create, or view the details of an inbox, which can be performed via different functional pages.
+The information held in each inbox is propagated through the application and displayed alongside related functions.
+If an inbox isn't found, the application displays an error page.

+For creating an inbox, the application provides form input and functions to add and manage contact names.
+Elsewhere, options for setting up an inbox include renaming it, setting up message autosave preferences, and deleting the inbox.

+In a selected inbox, users have the ability to interact with their messages.
+Options for this include adding recipients (either disclosed or hidden), setting a message expiration time of one, four, or seven days, and message attachment handling.
+Message handling also includes functions for marking messages as read, hiding messages, and saving messages.

+Moreover, users can reply to messages, and any messages that are replied to are nested underneath the initial message.

+Other interactions include being able to access contact lists, add contacts to this list, and manage details of individual contacts, such as renaming entries or editing contact's Inbox ID.

 ## Video Demo

 *TODO*